UGent-Woodlab/XCT.read-R-function/README.md

 ```

 `minRingWidth` is expressed in **mm**.
 In this example, density is not calculated for rings narrower than 0.030 mm.

-> [!NOTE]
-> With `removeNarrowRings = TRUE`, rings below the threshold are excluded from the density calculation.
-If you also need the complete ring-width chronology, read `output = "ringwidth"` separately and join it to the density result by year/sample as needed.

 ## Resolution handling